Southport

 The Botanic Gardens in Churchtown opened in 1874 and is renowned for its beautiful floral displays.
 Attractions include an aviary, play area, bowling greens, café, and lake.

 The town is famous for its golf courses.
 Royal Birkdale is one of the links courses on the Open Championship rotation.
-Other courses in the area include Southport & Ainsdale, Formby Hall, and Hillside.
+Other courses in the area include Southport & Ainsdale, Formby, and Hillside.

 Events